kivattt/fen/README.md

 ```

 # Controls
-Arrow keys, hjkl or scrollwheel to navigate (Enter goes right)
+Arrow keys, hjkl or scrollwheel to navigate (Enter goes right), Escape key to cancel an action

 `Home` or `g` to go to the top \
 `End` or `G` to go to the bottom \